Research Fellow in Restoration Genomics

 Prestigious Rufford Cup for Top Undergraduate Student: B.Sc (1stClass Honours) Ecology. |

-Jake is a microbial ecologist with thirteen years of experience working in terrestrial and marine ecology and a unique interdisciplinary skillset.
+Jake is a microbial ecologist with fourteen years of experience working in terrestrial and marine ecology and a unique interdisciplinary skillset.
 He uses ‘omics approaches (e.g., microbiomics and metagenomics), innovative monitoring technologies (e.g., remote sensing and ecoacoustics), and social research to study the complex interactions between biological kingdoms.
-His passions lie in studying the ‘unseen’ and ‘unheard’ and applying systems thinking to advance ecosystem restoration, biodiversity conservation and urban bio-design for planetary health.
+His passions lie in studying the ‘unseen’ and ‘unheard’ and applying systems thinking to advance ecosystem restoration and biodiversity-human health research (including the nature-gut-brain axis).

 At Flinders University, Jake teaches the BIOL1001 Plant Ecology topic and both teaches and coordinates the BIOL3701 Restoration Ecology topic.